IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Testing.md

 #### Automated tests

 ##### Unit tests

 **Definition:** Unit testing is a level of software testing where individual units/ components of a software are tested Under this section the unit test going to be fulfill the regression tests

-###### Database testing

-For database testing I use the [pytest](https://docs.pytest.org/en/latest/) library.
-Here I test my sql queries whether they are working correcting after the modification and refactoring.

-For the first step I created a test database where I run my Create script and run my test cases on that test database.
-(The sql scripts are in the Guide.sql file in the root folder)

-I created a separate test.py file and I write test into that file After I installed to my computer the pytest with "pip install -U pytest" command I could run the test locally with the "pytest test.py" command.

 ##### GUI Test Automation